MathildeChen/PhD-Docs-Data/README.md

-# M. Chen PhD Supplementary Data
+# M. Chen PhD Docs & Data
-This repository contains Supplementary data for M. Chen PhD.
+This repository contains several information for M. Chen PhD.
+- Manuscript (1rst soumisson)
+- Supplementary data for the different chapters of the manuscript